kwhitmoyer/operating_systems_project_1/README.md

 This repo contains the implementation of the producer consumer model, implemented via the POSIX library.
-It is a class assignment writte for CS 33211.
+It is a class assignment written for CS 33211.

 ### Within This Implementation
 - A producer creates a shared buffer